tschroedter/Selkie/README.md

+## Thanks to Jetbrains for providing me with a Free Open Source License!

 # Selkie
 The main goal of the Selkie project is to calculate and displays the shortest path for a boat travelling along survey lines from point A to B. The algorithm takes into account the minimum required turn circle of a vessel required to navigate from one line to another.